-- Preserve existing, market-rate affordable housing where possible. - Provide a range of unit types for a diversity of households, including families, seniors and persons with physical challenges. - Prioritize MPDUs as a top public benefit point in the commercial-residentialtownhouse (CRT) zones. - Preserve affordable housing through the use of tax credits and other financing tools. - Protect and preserve existing single-family neighborhoods in and around the master plan area.
+- Preserve existing, market-rate affordable housing where possible. - Provide a range of unit types for a diversity of households, including families, seniors and persons with physical challenges. - Prioritize MPDUs as a top public benefit in the Commercial Residential Town (CRT) zones. - Preserve affordable housing through the use of tax credits and other financing tools. - Protect and preserve existing single-family neighborhoods in and around the master plan area.